 400 Maryland Avenue, SW Washington, D.C.
 20202-8520

-With concerns or to register a complaint, please contact: Allegheny Valley School District, Ms. Melissa Holler, Special Education Director, 724-274-6500.
+With concerns or to register a complaint, please contact: Allegheny Valley School District, Ms. Melissa Holler, Special Education Supervisor, 724-274-6500.

 ® 2016 Allegheny Valley SD, all rights reserved.